mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ## [State Estimation Update](@id DCStateEstimationUpdateManual)
-An advanced methodology involves users establishing the `DCStateEstimation` composite type using [`dcWlsStateEstimation`](@ref dcWlsStateEstimation) or [`dcLavStateEstimation`](@ref dcLavStateEstimation) just once.
+An advanced methodology involves users establishing the `DCStateEstimation` type using [`dcWlsStateEstimation`](@ref dcWlsStateEstimation) or [`dcLavStateEstimation`](@ref dcLavStateEstimation) just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `DCStateEstimation` type.

 This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `DCStateEstimation` also does not need to be recreated.
 Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse gain matrix factorization.

 !!! tip "Tip"
     The addition of new measurements after the creation of `DCStateEstimation` is not practical in terms of reusing this type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.

----

-##### Weighted Least-squares Estimator
 We can modify the prior example to achieve the same model without establishing `DCStateEstimation` twice:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide